zzyou/code-challenge/README.md

 - SQL twitter-like tables
 - JavaScript function exercises from Rithm School
-- JavaScript Challenges from Code Wars
+- JavaScript challenges from Code Wars
 - Use JavaScript function to write games